 - Learn what to do if you encounter a bear (hint: don’t run!)

-If you only have 2 days to spend in Yellowstone and Grand Teton National Park, we recommend spending a day in each.
+If you only have 2 days to spend in these parks, we recommend spending a day in each.
 It really doesn’t matter which park you start with – that depends more on which direction you’re arriving from.

 Day 1: Arrive in Yellowstone